Early Childhood Education

 Register Here

-Core Content Subject Area: 6 – Family community partnerships
+Core Content Subject Area: 3 – Professional development/professionalism; & 6 – Family and community partnerships.

-CDA Subject Area: 4 – Building productive relationships with families
+CDA Subject Area: 4 – Strategies to establish productive relationships with families; & 5 – Strategies to manage an effective program operation.

 Audience: All

 Description: Kentucky Strengthening Families and Youth creates a collaborative community to improve outcomes for young children and families.
 The goal is for all organizations to incorporate protective factors, which are the opposite of risk factors, into how they work with families.
 Research suggests that families in all walks of life improve their chance for success and their ability to cope with stress when protective factors are present.
-Kentucky Strengthening Families and Youth is simply being intentional about what many families instinctively do.
 This “Family Thrive Training” is an expansion of the previous “Kentucky Strengthening Families Overview Training” as it encompasses Protective Factors across the entire lifespan to include adolescents, and young adults.
-The original KYSF training is for only birth to age 5 and does not include the 6 Guiding Premises for working with families and youth.
+This overview workshop focuses on the 6 Guiding Premises for working with families and youth.

 Instructors: Elizabeth Mays